Mobile Marketing Tours: Single Vehicle vs. Multi-Vehicle

 Logistics & The Math

-The logistics of a mobile marketing tour, which include; expense reporting and auditing, travel arrangements (hotels, airfares), event scheduling and coordination, can be daunting, and become even more so with multiple tours running simultaneously.
+The logistics of mobile marketing tours, which include; expense reporting and auditing, travel arrangements (hotels, airfares), event scheduling and coordination, can be daunting, and become even more so with multiple tours running simultaneously.

 Inherently, the math should be simple; 1 tour for 6 months would cost the same as 3 tours for 2 months.
 Staff costs, over the road costs and expenses all basically equal out.
 However, the cost to procure, up-fit and build-out multiple touring vehicles may be higher than the cost for a single unit.